typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 * **Phase 2:** Add JSX support.
 * **Phase 3:** Add support for top-level TypeScript syntax.
 * **Phase 4:** Add support for types.

+The high-level goal is to have output that matches Espree v3.x.